mskilab-org/fishHook/README.md

     Covariate Number: 1
-    Name:rept
+    Name: rept
     type: numeric	signature: NA
-    field: NA	pad: NA
+    field: NA	pad: 0
     na.rm: NA	grep: NA
     Covariate Class: GRanges

 ## Accessing Covariate Fields
-Covariate fields such as type are stored as vectors and when you access the field you will be returned a vector or list in the case of the Covariates themselves that is the same length as your covariates object.
+Covariate fields such as type are stored as vectors and when you acess the field you will be returned a vector or list in the case of the Covariates themselves that is the same length as your covariates object.

 ```R